 Maximum Monthly Benefits*

-Rules for Qualification – There are two levels of qualification.
-The Claimant must meet both levels of qualification.
+Rules for Qualification – There are two tests for qualification.
 The first test is based on facts that cannot be changed (time in service, type of discharge, etc.).
 However, the second level allows for the claimant to make changes in order to meet the requirements.
-Those changes include gifting away assets, reducing income, increasing medical expenses, etc.
+Those changes may include the use of trusts, care contracts, and changing account ownership, as well as other strategies to become eligible.

 First Level of Qualification

-- The veteran must have served 90 consecutive days on active duty.
+- The Veteran must have served 90 consecutive days on active duty (through the Vietnam War).

 - The Widow must not have divorced the Veteran or remarried after the Veteran’s death.